acend/kubernetes-basics-training/content/en/docs/10.0/sidecar.md

 kubectl get pod --namespace <NAMESPACE>
 ```

-The output should look similar to this.
+The output should look similar to this:

 ```
 NAME                     READY   STATUS    RESTARTS   AGE